 Projects: Nithurst Farm, The Farmhouse and 32 North Street.

-With over fifteen years of experience navigating the town and country planning industry, Gareth leads our Brighton team as a Chartered Town Planner and Fellow of the RTPI.
-He enables clients to achieve their goals and supports them from land acquisitions to final permissions, and has expertise in housing land supply, planning enforcement issues, community infrastructure levy, strategic site promotion and complex multi-disciplinary development projects.
+With eighteen years of experience in the town and country planning industry, Gareth leads our planning team as a Chartered Town Planner and Fellow of the RTPI.
+He enables clients to achieve their goals and supports them through all types of planning projects.
+He has expertise in the development management process, housing land supply, planning enforcement issues, community infrastructure levy and complex multi-disciplinary development projects.

 Projects: The Phoenix, Cuckmere Haven Flood Defences and Wings Nursery.